 At the drop-off site, altogether eight Hungarian police officers were present with three vehicles.
 The respondent also encountered three Iranian men at the spot who had presumably been brought there from the Hungarian border in a seperate pushback with the other vehicles.

 The Iranian men spoke to the respondent aggresively, telling him to go into a seperate direction to them, which he obeyed.
 The respondent struggled through the bushes for several hours until he encountered a Serbian man, whom he asked to call an ambulance for treatment of his shoulder and hand.
 Shortly after, an ambulance arrived and brought the respondent to a hospital in Subotica, where he received treatment for his arm and hand (see Figure 1).

 After his treatment, hospital staff called the Serbian police.
 Serbian officers picked the respondent up at the hospital and brought him to the local police station.
 At the station, Serbian police officers fingerprinted the respondent and denied his repeated requests to be brought to a refugee camp.
 Instead they told him,

 “Go away.
 We don’t have any space for refugees here.
 Go away.”

 The Serbian officers proceeded to kick him in the legs, pushing him out of the police station.
 Desperate, the respondent asked a taxi driver to take him to the nearest camp.
-The driver was willing to do so only for 100 Euros (an absurdely inflated price).
+The driver was willing to do so only for 100 Euros, which is substantially above market rate.
 Two camps in the vicinity of Subotica denied him entry, and he finally found a place to rest from his ordeal in an informal refugee settlement in Subotica.